ramonsaraiva/funk/README.md

 ## Compression

-Measuring a song repetitiveness is a simple as compressing it.
+Measuring a song repetitiveness is as simple as compressing it.
 Repetitive lyrics are redundant and good compression algorithms can exploit redundancy at scale to shrink text more efficiently.

 I used the Python's stdlib `zlib` library. [zlib](https://zlib.net/) supports one algorithm called DEFLATE, that is a variation of LZ77 (Lempel-Ziv 1977).
 This algorithm provides good compression on a wide variety of data with minimal use of system resources.
 This is also the algorithm used in the ZIP archive format.